yackx/ipgo/content/classic/hangman/hangman.md

 A more effcient but also fairly involved technique would improve the first scanning phase by reading large chuncks of bytes, rather than relying on the slower `scanner.Scan()` and `scanner.Text()` to read lines that will will use.

-These improvements are however beyond the scope of our little program.
+These optimizations are however beyond the scope of our little program.

 Here is a simple implementation to read a dictionary.